Twitter undelivered error messages

 - Explanation: This error is triggered when there is a temporary issue at Twitter.

-- Solution: Please try publishing this post again a little later, maybe in an hour from now, so that Twitter can recover from the outage which has caused your post to bounce.
+- Solution: Please try publishing this post again a little later, maybe in an hour, so that Twitter can recover from the outage that has caused your post to bounce.

 Sorry, that page does not exist.

-- Explanation: This error is usually returned when there's a temporary server issue on Twitter's side, or when they're experiencing an outage.
+- Explanation: This error is usually returned when there's a temporary server issue at Twitter or when they're experiencing an outage.

-- Solution: Please try publishing this post again a little later, maybe in an hour from now, so that Twitter can recover from the outage which has caused your post to bounce.
+- Solution: Please try publishing this post again a little later, maybe in an hour, so that Twitter can recover from the outage that has caused your post to bounce.

 This page doesn't exist.

-- Solution: We find that the most common changes users make are: 1.
-A change of the Twitter account name.
-2. A change in the account owner's name (on Twitter) Reconnecting this Profile by following the steps outlined in the support article below, should do the trick, and your posts should stop bouncing.
-How-Do-I-Reconnect-a-Twitter-Profile
+- Solution: The most common changes users make are changing the Twitter account name or the account owner's name (on Twitter).
+Reconnecting this Profile by following the steps outlined in the article below should help your posts stop bouncing.
+Reconnect a Twitter Profile

 Twitter: Internal error.